ingresso-group/slate/source/includes/_availability.md

 subtract commission from the total ticket price (`sale_seatprice` + `sale_surcharge`) you have the net price of the ticket.

+There are important caveats to note:
+1. The price and commission is not guaranteed until tickets are [reserved](#reserve).
+Ingresso do not store the commission values returned in this availability request so we cannot refer to it later.
+Some suppliers have rules where the price will change after tickets are reserved (for example lowering the price to a family rate when 2 adults and 2 children are selected) - that would likely also affect commission.
+Similarly, the number of tickets can impact the commission but the number of tickets is normally unknown when requesting availability.
+It is also possible but unlikely for Ingresso's commission configuration to change between you requesting availability and reserving.
+For these reasons commission values are marked as "predicted".
+2. It is possible for the commission currency to be different to the selling currency, since the commission currency usually relates to the supplier while the selling currency is targeted at the end customer.
+When the currencies are different you can't simply subtract commission from total ticket price.

 ### Request

 > **Example request**